marcoarment/Blackbird/README.md

 Blackbird is optimized for speed of __development__.
 It's pretty fast in execution, too, but clarity, ease of use, reduced repetition, and simple tooling are higher priorities.

+Blackbird also offers automatic caching and fine-grained change reporting.
+This helps apps avoid many unnecessary queries, reloads, and UI refreshes, which can result in faster overall app performance.

-Other Swift SQLite libraries can be faster in execution by omitting much of Blackbird's reflection, abstraction, and key-path usage.
+Other Swift SQLite libraries can be faster at raw database performance by omitting much of Blackbird's reflection, abstraction, and key-path usage.
 Some use code-generation methods, which can execute very efficiently but complicate development more than I'd like.
 Others take less-abstracted approaches that enable more custom behavior but make usage more complicated.

 I've chosen different trade-offs to better fit my needs.
 I've never written an app that was too slow to read its database, but I've frequently struggled with maintenance of large, complex codebases.